aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/set-tolerances-for-file-gdb-layer/_index.md

 These values are typical for high‑precision engineering data, but you can adjust them to suit your project.

-### Step 4: Create a Layer with the Specified Tolerances
+### Step 4: Create a GIS layer with the specified tolerances
 Finally, create a new layer inside the dataset, passing the options object we just configured.
+This step demonstrates **how to set tolerances** while also **creating a GIS layer**.

 ```csharp
 using (var layer = dataset.CreateLayer("layer_name", options))